SahebSh/FLAMEGPU/examples/FloodModel/Readme.txt.txt

 	- Make DXL and DYL an agent constant (which is automaticlly calculated by initial condition generator), rather than being a global variable.
 	- Transferring the results into a readable text/dot file to be able to visualise/plot the outputs.
 	- Build a execuateble visualisation file within the flamegpu framework (manipulation of arguments and commands)

+- The case is set to 64*64 Grid and DamBreak of 1.875 case study.